adelshb/Bounding-the-dimension-of-quantum-systems-with-sequential-measurements/README.md

-# Bounding the dimension of quantum systems via sequential measurements
+# Bounding the dimension of quantum systems via sequential projective measurements

  Bounding the dimension of quantum systems with sequential measurements.
 The optimizations are obtained with [MOSEK](https://www.mosek.com/) and can be changed whenever necessary